-- 25. These General Principles apply to modifications to existing Class E and change of use. - 26.
-Where the existing shopfront or shop sign contributes to the character of the building and the surrounding area, it should be retained.
-Where the property is converted to residential, it should nonetheless retain signage where this will not interfere with the new use. - 27.
-Other shopfronts which, although altered, still retain much of their original character and which contribute to the historic ambience of the area, should also be retained.
-Permission will normally only be granted for their repair or restoration.

-Fig 2: An attractive glazed tiled historic shopfront, somewhat spoilt by the contemporary signage.

-- 28. Historic adverts, features or signs which have a long association with the building, should be retained where possible.
-For example, where a sign has been painted on to a wall this should be retained, or where glazed tiles have been used in the design of the shopfront, these should be retained and a scheme developed around such features. - 29.
-Where an existing shopfront or shop sign that is unsympathetic to the character of the building is proposed for renewal, the proposed alteration should aim to improve significantly the appearance by integrating it into the building in terms of its design, appearance and scale.
-Existing features of historical or architectural interest should be retained and integrated into the new overall design. - 30.
-Shopfront design and conversions to residential use should take into account the age and architectural style of a building, and should deal with the building as a whole.
+- 16 These general principles apply to retained and remodelled shopfronts as well as change of use. - 17 Where the existing shopfront or shop sign contributes to the character of the building and the surrounding area, it should be retained.
+Where the property is converted to residential, it should nonetheless retain signage where this will not interfere with the new use. - 18 Other shopfronts which, although altered, still retain much of their original character and which contribute to the historic ambience of the area, should also be retained.
+Permission will normally only be granted for their repair or restoration. - 19 Historic advertisements, features or signs which have a long association with the building, should be retained where possible.
+For example, where a sign has been painted on to a wall this should be retained, or where glazed tiles have been used in the design of the shopfront, these should be retained, and a scheme developed around such features. - 20 Where an existing shopfront or shop sign that is unsympathetic to the character of the building is proposed for renewal, the proposed alteration should aim to improve significantly the appearance by integrating it into the building in terms of its design, appearance and scale.
+Existing features of historical or architectural interest should be retained and integrated into the new overall design.

+- 21 Shopfront design and conversions to residential use should take into account the age and architectural style of a building, and should deal with the building as a whole.
 For example, a shopfront must not attempt to visually separate the ground floor from the rest of the building, or to over-emphasise a fascia.
-Where residential conversions are implemented, as many of the historic features as possible should be retained. - 31.
-New shopfronts will only be supported where the design is of high and fitting quality. - 32.
-Replacement shopfronts or shop signs for historic buildings should generally reflect the historic details of the building with a traditional style of shopfront and by utilising traditional materials.

-- They should be designed to respect the period and style of the building and the form and proportions of the superior shopfronts or shop signs in the local area. - 33.
-Refurbished and new shopfronts should be contained within the space originally designed for the shop unit. - 34.
-Refurbished and new shop signs should be in proportion with the building and should not unduly dominate any elevation.
+Where residential conversions are implemented, as many of the historic features as possible should be retained. - 22 New shopfronts will only be supported where the design is of high and fitting quality. - 23 Replacement shopfronts or shop signs for historic buildings should generally reflect the historic details of the building with a traditional style of shopfront and by utilising traditional materials.
+They should be designed to respect the period and style of the building and the form and proportions of the superior shopfronts or shop signs in the local area. - 24 Refurbished and new shopfronts should be contained within the space originally designed for the shop unit. - 25 Refurbished and new shop signs should be in proportion with the building and should not unduly dominate any elevation.
 Generally, signs should be contained within any space originally designed for them and should not obscure the surrounding façade or traditional elements.